 Recall that horizontal datums define how coordinate system grids align with the Earth's surface.
 Long before geodesists calculated geoids, surveyors used much simpler surrogates called ellipsoids to model the shape of the Earth.

-An ellipsoid is a three-dimensional geometric figure that resembles a sphere, but whose equatorial axis (a is the illustration above) is slightly longer than its polar axis (b).
+An ellipsoid is a three-dimensional geometric figure that resembles a sphere, but whose equatorial axis (a in Figure 2.15.1, above) is slightly longer than its polar axis (b).
 The equatorial axis of the World Geodetic System of 1984, for instance, is approximately 22 kilometers longer than the polar axis, a proportion that closely resembles the oblate spheroid that is planet Earth.
 Ellipsoids are commonly used as surrogates for geoids so as to simplify the mathematics involved in relating a coordinate system grid with a model of the Earth's shape.
 Ellipsoids are good, but not perfect, approximations of geoids.
-The map below shows differences in elevation between a geoid model called GEOID96 and the WGS84 ellipsoid.
+The map in Figure 2.15.2, below shows differences in elevation between a geoid model called GEOID96 and the WGS84 ellipsoid.
 The surface of GEOID96 rises up to 75 meters above the WGS84 ellipsoid over New Guinea (where the map is colored red).
 In the Indian Ocean (where the map is colored purple), the surface of GEOID96 falls about 104 meters below the ellipsoid surface.

 Many ellipsoids are in use around the world.
 (Peter Dana has published a list at colorado.edu) Local ellipsoids minimize differences between the geoid and the ellipsoid for individual countries or continents.
 The Clarke 1866 ellipsoid, for example, minimizes deviations in North America.
 The North American Datum of 1927 (NAD 27) associates the geographic coordinate grid with the Clarke 1866 ellipsoid.
 NAD 27 involved an adjustment of the latitude and longitude coordinates of some 25,000 geodetic control point locations across the U.S. The nationwide adjustment commenced from an initial control point at Meades Ranch, Kansas, and was meant to reconcile discrepancies among the many local and regional control surveys that preceded it.